Discrete State Transition Algorithm for Unconstrained Integer Optimization Problems: Application for boolean integer programming

-Let $G = (V,E)$ be an undirected graph with edge weight $w_{ij}$ on $n+1 = |V|$ vertices and $m = |E|$ edges, for each edge $(i,j) \in E$, the maximum cut problem (MAX-CUT) is to find a subset $S$ of the vertex set $V$ such that the total weight of the edges between $S$ and its complementary subset $\bar{S} = V \backslash S$ is as large as possible.\\ (LP based MAX-CUT model)\cite{krishnan}:\\ Considering a variable $y_{ij}$ for each edge $(i,j) \in E$, and assuming $y_{ij}$ to be 1 if $(i,j)$ is in the cut, and 0 otherwise, the MAX-CUT can be modeled as the following linear programming (LP) optimization problem:
+Let $G = (V,E)$ be an undirected graph with edge weight $w_{ij}$ on $n+1 = |V|$ vertices and $m = |E|$ edges, for each edge $(i,j) \in E$, the maximum cut problem (Maxcut) is to find a subset $S$ of the vertex set $V$ such that the total weight of the edges between $S$ and its complementary subset $\bar{S} = V \backslash S$ is as large as possible.\\ LP based Maxcut model \cite{krishnan}:\\ Considering a variable $y_{ij}$ for each edge $(i,j) \in E$, and assuming $y_{ij}$ to be 1 if $(i,j)$ is in the cut, and 0 otherwise, the Maxcut can be modeled as the following linear programming (LP) optimization problem:

-Here the incidence vector $\mathbf{y} = \{y_{ij}\} \in \mathbb{R}^m$, where the $m$ is the number of edges in the graph.\\ Let CUT($G$) denote the convex hull of the incidence vectors of cuts in $G$.
+Here the incidence vector $\bm y = \{y_{ij}\} \in \mathbb{R}^m$, where the $m$ is the number of edges in the graph.\\ Let CUT($G$) denote the convex hull of the incidence vectors of cuts in $G$.
 Since maximizing a linear function over a set of points equals to maximizing it over the convex hull of this set of points, we can rewrite (\ref{maxcut1}) to the following